BlackMagicMushroom/paracord/README.md

 The paracord command currently has two available subcommands:

  * configure      - Updates your web\_install.sh file in your repo
+ * configure-git  - Configure your ~/.gitconfig with your info
  * help           - Displays help dialog
  * install        - Installs your instance of Paracord
  * update         - Updates from your repo then executes appropritate commands
  * update-path    - Updates your .local\_env file to include the paracord command to your path
  * variables      - Displays Paracord variables

 ## WEB INSTALL